open-energy-transition/Oh-my-Grid/docs/tools.md

 This tool is integrated in [Map It📍](https://ohmygrid.org/map-it/), but can also be found at <a href="https://open-energy-transition.github.io/osmose_per_country/">this</a> front end interface.
 The tool allows fetching data on gaps in the OSM data through the OSMOSE API on a country level.</p>

 ### What is Osmose?
-<a href="https://osmose.openstreetmap.fr/en/map/">Osmose-QA</a> is a quality assurance tool that detects issues in OpenStreetMap data".
-These include different classes of issues, such as "unfinished power transmission lines.
+<a href="https://osmose.openstreetmap.fr/en/map/">Osmose-QA</a> is a quality assurance tool that detects issues in OpenStreetMap data.
+These include different classes of issues, such as "unfinished power transmission lines".

 ### How to use the Osmose per country tool</h3>
 1. Click on the Osmose issues button in [Map It📍](https://ohmygrid.org/map-it/) or go to the tool interface <a href="https://open-energy-transition.github.io/osmose_per_country/">website</a>.